rtorr/do-cli/README.md

 #DigitalOcean CLI

 Super basic and alpha cli for the DigitalOcean API.
-Mostly a wrapper around [https://github.com/enzy/digitalocean-api](https://github.com/enzy/digitalocean-api)

 ### Set up